arghoritma/voice-drip/README.md

 ### Third-Party API Integration

-ArgoNext can be used as a backend service for third-party applications.
+Nextar can be used as a backend service for third-party applications.
 To integrate with external services:

 #### Authentication Header